-From “The Black-Shawled Widows of Castilla y León” in THE SAINT OF LETTING SMALL FISH GO
+Excerpt from “The Black-Shawled Widows of Castilla y León”

 THE BLACK-SHAWLED WIDOWS OF CASTILLA Y LEÓN

 step from clamorous hives of tenement houses

 They’ve come out for the night’s paseo,

 pulling their market carts, question-stooped, cobbled hand in hand,

 with bread for the pigeons still, and spit for the bust of Franco.

 and I’ve seen what walks behind them.